 Peter Barrett, Ph.D.
 Dr. Barrett has served as the Chairman of the Zafgen Board since August 2006.
-Dr. Barrett joined Atlas Venture, an earlystage venture capital fund, in 2002, and currently serves as a Partner in the Life Sciences Group.
+Dr. Barrett joined Atlas Venture, an early-stage venture capital fund, in 2002, and currently serves as a Partner in the Life Sciences Group.
 Previously, from 1998 to 2002, he was a Co-founder, Executive Vice President and Chief Business Officer of Celera Genomics.
 Prior to Celera, from 1979 to 1998, Dr. Barrett held senior management positions at Perkin-Elmer Corporation, most recently serving as Vice President, Corporate Planning and Business Development.
 Dr. Barrett currently serves on the board of directors of the Perkin-Elmer Corporation and Synlogic, Inc., and several other privately held companies.
+Dr. Barrett is a Senior Fellow at Harvard Business School and is the Faculty Chair of the Key Advisory Board of the Blavatnik Fellowship Program.
 Dr. Barrett holds a B.S. in chemistry from Lowell Technological Institute (now known as the University of Massachusetts, Lowell) and a Ph.D. in analytical chemistry from Northeastern University.
 He also completed Harvard Business School's Management Development Program.
 Dr. Barrett's qualifications to sit on the Zafgen Board include his extensive leadership, executive, managerial and business experience with life sciences companies, including experience in the formation, development and business strategy of multiple start-up companies in the life sciences sector.